 To the right, the extremities of Far East beckon - from here Terminal Chamber can be reached in ten minutes or so.
 To the left, Main Chamber beckons.
 This way leads immediately into the gloomy vastness of Mud Hall - the second largest chamber in the system.
 Above, a lightly-watered aven marks the 45m final pitch of the Corky's Pot entrance into the system.

-Traditionally, it was necessary to drop into the bowels of Mud Hall, ascend a 20 metre ladder, and then up a handline to reach Near East Passage.
+Traditionally, it was necessary to drop into the bowels of Mud Hall, ascend a 20 metre ladder, and then up a hand-line to reach Near East Passage.
 In 1981, however, Bradford Pothole Club placed a traverse line which dispensed with the need for tackle, and makes the trip possible from this direction.
-A cow's tail, however, is useful, as you will be traversing above a 30 metre drop The traverse starts as a horizontal traverse on good mud ledges round a corner.
+A cow's tail is useful, as you will be traversing above a 30 metre drop.
+The traverse starts with a horizontal section on good mud ledges round a corner.
 The way on is then up a slope to the half-left to a chain, which ascends to a higher level.
 An easy traverse follows which soon returns you to solid ground.

 The way through the once-attractive East Passage is straightforward, although when the passage seems to divide in a lower section, keep to the left.
 This leads past a brown stalagmitic flow on the right, to an iron ladder which descends to the top of East Slope in the Main Chamber.